-ENGL-116 Publications Lab
+ENGL-116 Publications Lab 54 hours lab; 54 hours total

 Students in this laboratory course will produce a newsletter, news website, or literary magazine.
 This course covers critical evaluation, review and selection of material for content as well as media ethics, writing, editing, design, multimedia, social media and other skills.
 Transfers to CSU only